SimonJackson24/AMSLPR/docs/high_availability.md

 ## Conclusion

-Implementing high availability for AMSLPR requires careful planning and consideration of hardware, software, network, and power redundancy.
+Implementing high availability for VisiGate requires careful planning and consideration of hardware, software, network, and power redundancy.
 By eliminating single points of failure and implementing automatic failover mechanisms, you can achieve near-continuous operation even in the face of component failures.

 Remember that high availability is not just about technology—it also involves processes, testing, and ongoing maintenance.
 Regular testing and validation of your HA setup is essential to ensure it will work when needed.